nicholaskh/pushd/README.md

 *   Should open port 2222(optional) and 2223 in firewall, we use that as the tcp server and s2s gateway

 *	Stand alone
+1. Delete 'etc_servers' section or leave it empty
-1. Run Server: bin/pushd.(linux|mac)
+2. Run Server: bin/pushd.(linux|mac)
-2. Run Client(eg. telnet): telnet localhost 2222
+3. Run Client(eg. telnet): telnet localhost 2222
 	- sub channel1
-3. Run another Client: telnet localhost 2222
+4. Run another Client: telnet localhost 2222
 	- pub channel1 hello

 	Then Client 1 will receive the message "hello"

 *	Distributed env config
-1. Set the 'servers' section to all the peers in the cluster
+1. Set the 'etc_servers' section to the zk server addr
-	- note: the server in the 'servers' section must equal the 'tcp_listen_addr' option
 2. For the config of every peer, set the 'tcp_listen_addr' to the corresponding address

 	Then the cluster will serve as one server